aphive/aphive-aphive.github.io/_posts/2022-01-27-epson_printing_on_chromeos.md

 -  Select **Print Status Sheet**.
 -  Select **Print**.

 Once you have your MAC Address, log into your router and go to the DHCP page.
-For me (remember I'm on pfSense), it's under Services -> DHCP4 Server.
+For me (remember I'm on pfSense), it's under **Services** → **DHCP4 Server**.
 Click the add button and enter the details you are asked for.

 Now restart your printer and print another Network Status sheet as you did to get the MAC Address.
 Once you verify the printer was assigned the static IP Address, move on to the next section.
 If not, go back to your DHCP settings and make sure you entered everything right.